Zeioth/XFCE-Wacom-Settings/README.md

 Installation
 ==============
 To install it, run the next command in this directory.
-After you reboot, you will find a new icon in your XFCE Settings.
+After rebooting, you will find a new icon in your XFCE Settings.
 ```bash
 make install
 ```